Anemia: Cancer Treatment Side Effect

-Anemia is a condition that can make you feel very tired, short of breath, and lightheaded.
-Other signs of anemia may include feeling dizzy or faint, headaches, a fast heartbeat, and/or pale skin.
+Anemia can make you feel very tired, short of breath, and lightheaded.
+Signs of anemia may also include feeling dizzy or faint, headaches, a fast heartbeat, and/or pale skin.

 Here are some steps you can take if you have fatigue caused by anemia:

 - Save your energy and ask for help.
 Choose the most important things to do each day.
 When people offer to help, let them do so.
 They can take you to the doctor, make meals, or do other things you are too tired to do.

 - Balance rest with activity.
 Take short naps during the day, but keep in mind that too much bed rest can make you feel weak.
 You may feel better if you take short walks or exercise a little every day.